samspoerl/shiny-tvm-calc/README.md

 ## Getting Started

-You will need R, RStudio, and the libraries below.
+You will need [R](https://cran.r-project.org/), [RStudio](https://rstudio.com/products/rstudio/download/#download), and the libraries below.
 To run the application locally, click "Run App" in the upper-right corner of the scripting quadrant.

 ## Usage

 The purpose of this application is calculate the future value of an investment.
-This requires four inputs:
+This requires four inputs.

 **Inputs**
 1. Present Value - the amount invested at the beginning of the time period